Defoamers for Coatings and Paints

 July 6, 2024 | Blog

-A defoamer is an additive that eliminates foam when making, applying, or storing paint.
+A defoamer is an additive that eliminates foam when making, applying, or storing paint and coatings.
 Foam is a difficult problem for formulators that can cause unsightly defects and expensive manufacturing processes.
 Defects can impact surface appearance, gloss, and adhesion.
 Entrained air can contribute to foam formation that negatively impacts efficiency in applications like industrial operations.

 Modified polydimethylsiloxane (PDMS) and non-silicone solutions from Borchers act as foam control agents for coatings.
 They help prevent the formation of foam or eliminate existing foam during the production and application of coatings.